Global $\mathbb{A}^1$ degrees of covering maps between modular curves: A1 homotopy theory

-Given a choice of a Nisnevich local coordinate $\phi: U \to \A^n_k$ and a compatible trivialization of $V|_U$, Kass and Wickelgren defines the Euler number of a vector bundle given a choice of a global section.
+Given a choice of a Nisnevich local coordinate $\phi: U \to \A^n_k$ and a compatible trivialization of $V|_U$, Kass and Wickelgren define the Euler number of a vector bundle given a choice of a global section.

-\begin{definition} \cite[Definition 22]{kwcubic} Given a relatively orientable vector bundle $V \to X$ of rank equal to $\text{dim}X$, let $f \in \Gamma(X, V)$ be a global section.
+\begin{definition} \cite[Definition 22]{kwcubic} Let $V \to X$ be a vector bundle of rank $n = \dim X$, and let $f \in \Gamma(X, V)$ be a global section.
 Let $Z \subset X$ be the closed subscheme defined as the zero set of $f$.
 Then a closed point $p \in X$ is an isolated zero of $f$ if $\Oh_{Z,p}$ is a finite $k$-algebra.
 We say that $f$ has isolated zeros if $\Oh_Z$ is a finite $k$-algebra. \end{definition}

 In \cite[Proposition 23]{kwcubic}, Kass and Wickelgren gives a criterion of whether a global section $f$ has isolated zeros, which we state as below.